 Last but certainly not least, you might want to inject some of your personal tone & voice.
 Here’s an opportunity to reflect your individualism and creativity through a medium that is traditionally quite dull.
 The main challenge here is to emphasise your brand while maintaining that air of professionalism.
 Do keep in mind though, aside from the crucial criteria listed above, this step is purely optional.

 If all of this is too much to keep track of, Hnry provides great invoicing software that will make creating and sending an effective invoice easy (and even a little bit fun).
-For your reference, and for a good template, a good invoice should look something like this.

 Other Important Things to Include

 If you made any purchases during the course of the work, you can include these on the invoice in order to get reimbursed for them.
 You’ll need to have previously had these approved, along with a receipt or other form of Proof of Purchase (this could include a bank statement or e-receipt), before you add them to your invoice.